barryhood/resources/_REACT.md

 ```

 Central Store (stores state)
-Actions - don’t know anything about the state in the store, they just pass an “information package” to the Reducers (this may contain a payload)
+Actions - don't know anything about the state in the store, they just pass an “information package” to the Reducers (this may contain a payload)
 Reducers - pure functions, receive the action, update the state in an immutable way.
 Can be multiple, combined reducers.
 To retrieve this updated state we use the “subscription model” to receive changes